peter-w-bryant/Pigeonhole.dev/README.md

 # pigeonhole.dev
-A aggregated list of open source projects and issues waiting looking for contributors.
+An aggregated list of open source projects with issues looking for contributors.